-Sensate Focus is a treatment technique utilized in sex therapy that uses a series of structured touching exercises to help reduce sexual anxiety and negativity associated to sexual intimacy, as well as improving communication between the couple.
+Sensate focus is a technique utilized in sex therapy that uses a series of structured touching exercises to help reduce sexual anxiety and negativity associated with sexual intimacy, and can improve communication between the couple.
 A sex therapist guides an individual or couple through assigned exercises over the course of six or more weeks, depending on the couple’s comfort level to remedy their difficulties.

 This article is not a step by step guide, and these techniques should be used under the guidance of a trained professional.
 A therapist will be able to closely monitor reactions to the exercises and determine the appropriate course of treatment.
 Further, this technique should not be used or progressed through without the consent of all people involved, as safety and trust are at the core of building and maintaining a healthy relationship.